Frequently Asked Questions / Practical Details

 Why aren’t alcohol and recreational drugs allowed at camp?

-We will be learning about and practicing deep connections with others during the five days at camp.
+We will be learning about and practicing deep connections with others during camp.
 In order to ensure that people are able to be truly present and available for themselves and each other, we ask everyone to maintain clear minds and bodies by abstaining from drinking alcohol and taking recreational drugs during camp.
 Also, the site has strict rules against recreational drugs that we wish to respect.
+For medicinal substances, see the next question.

 Do I have to hug or touch people at camp?

 Absolutely not.
-While hugging and touch are very much a part of most a lot of “New Culturites” lives, everyone is always completely “at choice” about whether to participate.
-We encourage you to take responsibility for your experience by clearly communicating your preferences about touch to the people around you.
+While hugging and touch are very much a part of a lot of “New Culturites’” lives, everyone is always completely at choice about whether to participate.
+We promote a culture where consent is required for any kind of touch.
+We also encourage you to take responsibility for your experience by clearly communicating your preferences about touch to the people around you.

 Do I have to take my clothes off at camp?

-No. You are always “at choice” about what you wear or don’t wear in the clothing-optional areas.
+No. Most areas are clothing-optional, but you are always at choice about what you wear or don’t wear.
+You may see naked people at camp.
 Typically, depending on the weather, some people will be fully clothed; others will be shirtless or semi-clothed; and a few will be wearing nothing at all.
 We do ask that people put a sarong or towel between their bare bottoms and the chairs or cushions.
+Skinny dipping in the creek is always welcome!

 Can we make trips to visit friends or nearby attractions during camp?
 Or can our friends come and visit us at camp?

 Our clear intention and mission is to create a safe, heartful, intimate community together and to generate an energy field of love.
 One aspect of doing this is to create and honor our sacred container as we experience the workshops and assorted group processes, which are designed and intended to build intimacy and connection.
-Your frequently leaving the field would be disruptive both to the flow of our workshops and to the container/energy field.
-Because of this, we request that you keep any trips away from camp to an absolute minimum.
+Frequently leaving and re-entering the field would be disruptive both to the flow of our workshops and to the container/energy field.
+It also brings additional complications with regard to COVID risk.
+Because of this, we request that you keep any trips away from camp to an absolute minimum, and let us know in advance if you want to leave and come back.
 Also, if non-campers should happen to drop by the campground, we will not be able to invite them into our space.
 By honoring these requests, you will help to keep our sacred container intact and thus foster the intimacy and safety necessary for Summer Camp participants to reveal ourselves fully to each other.

 I’ve heard that camp can be a real emotional roller coaster.
 Why would I want to take the ride?